pmem/pmdk/doc/libpmem/pmem_flush.3.md

 several discontiguous ranges can call **pmem_flush**() for each range and then follow up by calling **pmem_drain**() once.

+The semantics of **pmem_deep_persist**() function are the same as **pmem_persist**(), except that it provides higher reliability by flushing persistent memory stores to the most reliable persistence domain available to software rather than depending on automatic WPQ (write pending queue) flush on power failure (ADR).
+Since this operation is usually much more expensive than **pmem_persist**(), it should be used rarely.
+Typically the application should use this function only to flush the most critical data, which are required to recover after the power failure.

 The **pmem_has_hw_drain**() function checks if the machine supports an explicit *hardware drain* instruction for persistent memory.